MLK Day closings, changes and celebrations

-The Ministers' Conference of Winston-Salem & Vicinity MLK Day Celebration will be from 7 to 8:30 p.m.
-Monday online on Facebook Live; Zoom and enter meeting ID 949 7858 1460; or call 1-646-558-8656 meeting ID 949 7858 1460.
-The program will include testimonies from former MLK Scholarship recipients and a message preached by the Rev. Valerie Tate-Everett.
-She is the senior pastor at St. John CME Church, Winston-Salem.
+- The Ministers' Conference of Winston-Salem & Vicinity MLK Day Celebration will be from 7 to 8:30 p.m.
+Monday on Facebook Live and Zoom.
+For Zoom, go to Zoom.com and enter meeting ID No. 949 7858 1460 or call 1-646-558-86560.
+The program will include testimonies from former MLK Scholarship recipients and a sermon by the Rev. Valerie Tate-Everett, the senior pastor St. John CME Church, Winston-Salem.
 Free.

-In observance of the Martin Luther King Jr. Day holiday Monday, the following closings and changes have been announced:
+In observance of the Martin Luther King Jr. Day holiday, the following closings and changes have been announced for Monday:

 - Winston-Salem city offices will be closed.